aheltonsjma/digital-strategy/01_Introduction.md

 # 1. Introduction

 Digitization of museum collections and the boundless dissemination of networked digital information has forever altered how content about cultural objects and ideas is produced and managed.
-The need for museums to incorporate digital tools and respond to the changing technological landscape represents the greatest operational shift that museums have faced in many decades.
+The need for museums to incorporate digital tools and respond to the changing technological landscape represents the greatest operational and cultural shift that museums have faced in many decades.

-Such changes have provided new opportunities to engage with users online and have presented a challenge to which museums must respond: How might we deliver authoritative digital content with the speed and reliability driven by broader digital trends, that are expected by users?
+Such changes have provided new opportunities to engage with users online and have presented a challenge to which museums must respond: How might we deliver authoritative, meaningful digital content with the speed and reliability driven by broader digital trends, that are expected by users?
 The extent to which SJMA can benefit from new opportunities in the digital space to drive revenue, engagement, and innovation depends on its ability to utilize new technologies and agile workflows to support its mission.

 This document is intended to be a roadmap for further infusion of digital activities into the museums operations and overall programming.
 From in-gallery interactive projects to the digital literacy of our staff, a structured strategy helps the museum stay focused on the priorities and goals we have identified herein, and it serves as a repository for tracking our progress along the way.
 SJMA's digital strategy provides a diagnosis of what role digital should play in service of SJMA's core values, a guiding policy for implementation, and clarity around the specific actions and resources required.